Air fryer potatoes are crispy on the outside and soft on the inside. They’re made with less oil and less time.

 Crispy potatoes are so easy to make in the air fryer.
 Everything including prep time and cook time is all done in about 25 minutes.

-- Wash and chop the small red potatoes in to quarters or bite-sized pieces.
+- PREP – Wash and chop the potatoes into bite-sized pieces.
+Potatoes can also be peeled.

-- Preheat the air fryer for two minutes at 400°F. Add in the potato mixture and cook for 15 minutes, then toss mixture around.
+- COOK – Preheat the air fryer for two minutes at 400°F. Add the potatoes and cook for 15 minutes, then toss and shake them around.
 Cook for another 10 minutes, keeping an eye on them in the last 1-2 minutes.

 - Preheat your air fryer first.
 This will give you the best crispy potatoes.